John W. Cooper: Career

 John W. Cooper began his career in 1886 with the Southern Jubilee Singers, touring parts of New England, Canada, and the Mid-Atlantic States for four years.
 While he toured with the Southern Jubilee Singers, he began to formulate his ventriloquism act.
 Cooper wrote and performed his pieces in front of predominantly white audiences.

 In 1900–01, Cooper joined Richards and Pringles Georgia Minstrels.
 Unlike the other minstrel performers in the group, Cooper performed as a ventriloquist and did not wear blackface as part of their act.
 The minstrels, an act that got its start in the 1830s before vaudeville and burlesque, typically participated in an overtly racist style of performance known as blackfacing in which the singers and dancers would paint their faces with black cosmetics that mocked African Americans.
 Cooper essentially performed in minstrel shows but was not a minstrel himself and introduced a performance style that contrasted blackfacing.
 After touring with Richards and Pringles Georgia Minstrels, he became known as “the Black Napoleon of ventriloquism.”
 He then joined Rusco and Holland's Big Minstrel Festival at the end of 1901.

 In 1902, Cooper participated in independent performances.
 One of his most famous acts was "Fun in a Barber Shop".
 This act involved five different puppet characters where Cooper portrayed each one in different voices.
 It was a scene that took place in a barbershop for whites with black employees.
 Cooper operated all five dummies and the projection of six voices.
 The extra voice was his, as he also had a role in the performance.
 In this scene, he multitasked by one of the dummies "cut the customer's hair" with his hands while using his feet to operate the other dummies.
 Two of the dummies were customers who talked while waiting their turn as well as a manicurist who sang while doing the fifth dummy's nails.

 The White Rats

 Cooper's break into the vaudeville circuit came as a result of a white vaudeville union's strike in 1901.
 The White Rats, the notorious name for the white vaudeville union, was facing administrative issues where performers could not reach any sort of negotiation with their managers in the heavily monopolized business.

 In the meantime, Cooper ignored the strike and in the desperate need for talent during the strike, he became a fixture on the vaudeville circuit.
-This led to performances on many radio shows throughout the rest of his life including a weekly performances while touring with the troupe "The Major Bowes Original Amateur Hour".
+This led to performances on many radio shows throughout the rest of his life including weekly performances while touring with the troupe "The Major Bowes Original Amateur Hour".